Renovation of McGuire Park -

 Parkside Revitalization Plan- Three community meetings were held to discuss the draft Revitalization Plan.
 The intent of the Revitalization Plan is to implement the vision of the Citizens Master Plan by setting goals, objectives, and policies for the future development within the Parkside Community Redevelopment Area.
 The Revitalization Plan will be presented to the Board of County Commissioners in 2016 to consider adopting the plan into the Charlotte County Comprehensive Plan.

 Harbor Boulevard Update

-- Design is underway to improve this gateway into Parkside.
-Several action items have taken place over the past year to move this project forward to final design: May 13 the Board approved final design concepts for the boulevard enhancement project; November 12, 2014 the Board approved the undergrounding of utility lines which will allow for additional shade trees to be installed; and on January 13, 2015 the Board approved staff to obtain easements from property owners.
-Final design and permitting are expected to be completed once all the easements are secured.
+- Construction is underway to improve this gateway into Parkside.
+Several action items have taken place over the past year to move this project forward to final design: May 13, 2017 the Board approved final design concepts for the boulevard enhancement project; November 12, 2014 the Board approved the undergrounding of utility lines which will allow for additional shade trees to be installed; and on January 13, 2015 the Board approved staff to obtain easements from property owners.
+View conceptual design plans